luisantunesdeveloper/status-machina/README.md

 ### Mealy machines

 - [x] States and transitions
-- [x] Transitions produces output dependent on input
+- [x] Transitions produces output depending on the input

 ### Other features